-Waikato’s Blue Spring in New Zealand is an easy and very enjoyable walk following a beautiful river.
+Blue Spring in Waikato New Zealand is an easy and very enjoyable walk following a beautiful river.
 I’ve never seen water like this.
 It’s extremely clear with green plants swaying underwater.

-When I went to visit, I had 1.5 hours strongly set in my mind for how long it took.
+When I went to visit, I ended up starting at the wrong end of the walk and had it in my mind that it was 1.5 hours one way.
 I went charging off!
-Marched past a seating area and carried on, dodging other groups of walkers.
-Just after an hour, I realised I could hear the sound of cars again.
+Marched passed a seating area after a few photos and carried on, dodging other groups of walkers.
+Just after an hour, I realised I could hear the sound of a road again.
 That’s when I clicked.
 I’d just walked from carpark to carpark!
-I had already passed the Blue Spring!
+I had already passed the Blue Spring.

-Back tracking, I came across a map and finally realised that I’d actually started at a shortcut carpark, which is about 15 minutes to the Blue Springs.
+Back tracking, I came across a map and finally realised that I’d actually started at a shortcut carpark, which is about a 15min walk to the Blue Springs.
 Great to know if you want a short walk!

-It really is a lovely walk along the river which keeps changing personalities – calm green, dense black and raging rapids.
-Through farmland and native bush.
-A great short walk.
+It really is a lovely walk along a river which keeps changing personalities.
+From calm green, to dense black, to raging rapids.
+Parts are through farmland and through native bush.

-So, it might be worth visiting sooner rather than later – the Blue Spring might not be as beautiful in the future as it is now.
+So it might be worth visiting sooner rather than later – the Blue Springs might not be as beautiful in the future as they are now.